 Material cost is a big subject and will be handled in multiple blog entries.
-Material costs are costs that directly go into producing the desired product.
+Material costs are costs that go directly into producing the desired product.
 Material costs can be divided into both direct and indirect material costs.
-Direct costs are what we will be looking into because those costs are directly in the product.
+We will focus on direct costs because they directly affect the product's price.

 Direct commodity material costs are those expenditures which can be allocated directly to the cost of the specific product.
 Here is a basic outline of estimating the material cost